mosip/documentation/docs/Registration-Client-Functionality-Draft.md

 ### Logout
 An Operator can logout of the registration client by just,
-* clicking the logout button,
+* Clicking the logout button,
-* closing the registration client, or
+* Closing the registration client, or
-* being in-active on the registration client for configured amount of time after which he/she is automatically logged out.
+* Being in-active on the registration client for configured amount of time after which he/she is automatically logged out.

 Upon logout, any unsaved data will be lost.
 Data will not be automatically saved in the database and will not be retained in memory though transaction details which is used for auditing will be captured & stored (except for PII data).